 For Parrott, the creative journey toward her new work (In-Lore Act II) began during an invitation from Hill to be a part of Co3’s two-year project Reason for Being, with support from Wesfarmers Arts and the Australia Council for the Arts, at the Art Gallery of WA.
 Beginning development in early 2017, Parrott’s work was prescient in relation to themes explored.

 “A stranger – a myth – perhaps a ghost from their ancestral past.
 Coaxing this curious little family to question their place in the world on the planet, she leads them astray, fracturing their daily routine out of their (dis)comfort zone.
 It is about the universal spirit, with an undercurrent of nature’s vulnerability personified by a female performer.
 It’s her story, the story of our universe, our planet,” Parrott explains.

 “It’s vital that companies engage with the tertiary sector directly.
 The staff and training at WAAPA, and Michael Whaites [artistic director of LINK Dance Company] and the leaders of LINK before Michael, have been instrumental in developing strong, articulate dance artists here in WA, many of whom are Co3 artists,” Hill said.
-“Cementing a partnership with LINK was vital for me once I was appointed at Co3 Australia and now we have an annual residency program which exposes the next generation of artists to the company and a pathway to employment.”
+“Cementing a partnership with LINK was vital for me once I was appointed at Co3 Contemporary Dance and now we have an annual residency program which exposes the next generation of artists to the company and a pathway to employment.”